DofusMeter/dofusmeter.github.io/en/index.md

 Its goal is to provide a simple tool for measuring damage and in-game heal using graphs.
 It is the lighter and simpler successor of [Dofixed](https://dofixed.github.io/).

-Various settings are available to customize the display and calculate graphs.
+Various settings are available to customize the display and calculation of graphs.

 ## Usage
 ### Install